Choosing the Best Mesh Sun Shade Fabric for Your Project

 Notice the difference in weaves: Plain (White), Modified basket (Beige) and Twill (Stripes).

-A fabric's construction can also influence its dimensional stability and resistance to stretching and sagging over time.
+A fabric's construction affects its dimensional stability and resistance to stretching and sagging over time.
 Knitted shade fabrics like Parasol and Polytex have great dimensional stability in tension structures like shade sails but don’t have the same features that are needed for roller shades and snap-in panels for boat and RV windshields.
 Phifertex, Textilene and Soltis 86 products have a stiffer hand and greater dimensional stability for these types of projects, allowing them to better keep their shape and require fewer snaps to hold them in place.

 • Polyex: 150"